jonnymind/SIRPAS/Books/Rulebook.md

 sub-systems can define different pools for specific usages.
 For example, a magic system may define a *mana pool*, which determines how many spells a character can cast.

-# Advantages and Disadvantages
+# Vantages

-Advantages special conditions that apply to the character in general or to a specific attribute or set of attribute in particular, and that have a direct effect on some game mechanics.
+**Vantages** special conditions that apply to the character in general or to a specific attribute or set of attribute in particular, and that have a direct effect on some game mechanics.
+They are called **advantages** if positive and **disadvantages** if negative.

 For example, some advantages may grant you the possibility to automatically win a draw once a day.
 Others may give you extra die to throw and use in some situation.
-Others may give you one extra point to all the skills having a certain base attribute, i.e. improve all the *easy skills* based on **Dexterity**.
-Others may reduce the difficulty level of the attempts on a certain skill by one level, so that i.e. pickpocket on *easy* targets becomes trivial, on *normal* targets it becomes *easy* and so on.
+Others may give you one extra point to all the skills having a certain base attribute, i.e. improve all *easy skill checks* based on a certain attribute.
+Others may reduce the difficulty level of the attempts on a certain skill by one level, so that i.e. a skill called **climbing** on *easy* targets becomes trivial, on *normal* targets it becomes *easy* and so on.

-Advantages can also be negative (disadvantages).
+**Disadvantages** are negative **vantages**.
 A character might be given disadvantages temporarily or permanently, because of what happened during previous adventures, or as a background flavor.
 As disadvantages have negative CP costs, a player can chose to get certain disadvantages in order to gain **training tokens** to be spent elsewhere, in other statistics.